webplatform/docs/tutorials/canvas/Canvas_tutorial/Applying_styles_and_colors/index.md

 ==== An example using rgba() ====

-[[File:Canvas rgba.png|right|Small rectangles with increasing opacity, on a canvas.]]In this second example I've done something similar to the one above, but instead of drawing circles on top of each other, I've drawn small rectangles with increasing opacity.
-Using <code>rgba()</code> gives you a little more control and flexibility because we can set the fill and stroke style individually.
+[[File:Canvas rgba.png|right|Small rectangles with increasing opacity, on a canvas.]]Here, instead of drawing circles on top of each other, small rectangles are drawn with increasing opacity.
+Using <code>rgba()</code> gives you a little more control and flexibility because the fill and stroke styles can be set individually.

 <pre>function draw() {
   var ctx = document.getElementById('canvas').getContext('2d');